 Read more: Newborn essentials checklist>

 Did you know?

 By law, all newborns must go home from a hospital or birthing centre in a federally approved car seat?
 A good quality car seat is an essential piece of baby gear that you cannot do without.
 In fact, you may want to install one in your car ahead of time for the peace of mind that you’re ready to bring your new baby home safely.
-Find everything you need know about choosing the right car seat, and watch our videos on how to properly install an infant car seat.

 Did you know that your baby should always sleep on her back?
 Putting babies to sleep on their backs has slashed the rate of Sudden Infant Death Syndrome (SIDS).
-Learn what other risk factors you can eliminate to keep your baby sleeping safely.